 - Service Animals: Used to do work for persons with disabilities other than blindness or deafness

 Under the Customer Service Standard, service animals must be allowed on parts of the workplace premises (excluding certain areas such as a kitchen).
 Fines for denying a service animal access in areas for the general public can be up to $3000 in Ontario.

-Casablanca Winery Inn & Spa will welcome people with disabilities and their service animals into our workplace when it is readily apparent that the animal is used by the person for reasons relating to his or her disability or, if the person provides a letter from a regulated health care professional, confirming the need for a service animal for reasons relating to a disability.
+The Casablanca Hotel will welcome people with disabilities and their service animals into our workplace when it is readily apparent that the animal is used by the person for reasons relating to his or her disability or, if the person provides a letter from a regulated health care professional, confirming the need for a service animal for reasons relating to a disability.

 Support persons are those that help persons with disabilities perform day to day tasks.
 Without support, the person may not be able to access your organization.
 All support persons should be welcomed into the workplace.

 A person with a disability who is accompanied by a support person will be allowed to have that person accompany them on our premises.

 The Casablanca Hotel may require a person with a disability to be accompanied by a support person when on premises, but only if a support person is necessary to protect the health or safety of the person with a disability or the health or safety of others on the premises.
 We will consult with the person with a disability to understand their needs.

 In the event of a planned or unexpected disruption to services or facilities for customers with disabilities, The Casablanca Hotel will notify customers promptly.
 A clearly posted notice will include information about the reasons for the disruption, its anticipated length of time and a description of alternative facilities or services, if available.
 The notice will be posted at the point of service or facility disruption.